seank-com/iot-device-python/README.md

 $ sudo apt-get install libboost-all-dev curl libcurl3
 ```

+## Notes

-**Notice:** if you would like to install python3 run the following:
+if you would like to install python3 run the following:

 ```bash
 $ sudo apt-get install python3=3.5.1*